chiltom/aviation-weather-hub/README.md

 ## Installating and Running the Application

-- To download and install this application for use, clone the repository into your local machine and follow these steps:
+- To download and install this application for use, clone the repository into your local machine, change directories into the scripts directory, and follow these steps:

   - Run the following command in your terminal to install all dependencies on your local machine: `./install.sh`